clement893/Nukleo-ERP/apps/web/SENTRY_SETUP.md

 ### ✅ Session Replay (Optional)
 - Session replay is configured but uses minimal sampling by default
-- Adjust `replaysSessionSampleRate` in `sentry.client.config.ts` if needed
+- Adjust `replaysSessionSampleRate` in `instrumentation-client.ts` if needed

 ## Usage Examples